-Community Relations Officer's
+Community Relations Officers

-Traffic Division Community Relations Officers (C.R.O.'s) are under the direct supervision of the Fleet Safety Sergeant.
-The CRO'S promote traffic safety throughout the City of San Diego through training, seminars, liaison with the Media Services Unit, and ongoing partnerships with community-based groups and organizations.
-The CRO'S are also responsible for the following:
+Traffic Division Community Relations Officers (CROs) are under the Grants, Mobility, and Special Projects Sergeant's direct supervision.
+The CROs promote traffic safety throughout the City of San Diego through training, seminars, liaison with the Media Services Unit, and ongoing partnerships with community-based groups and organizations.
+The CROs are also responsible for the following:

-- Schedule and conduct traffic safety lectures to high school driver's education classes, military safety stand-downs, senior citizen complexes, and other businesses and civic organizations or groups. - Maintain a written record of the number of presentations and the number of citizens attending each presentation. - Represent the Police Department to community traffic safety organizations such as Traffic Research and Education Foundation. - Coordinate activities with the California Highway Patrol regarding national traffic safety events such as: 3D Month, Buckle-up America Week, and Child Passenger Safety Week. - Work with the Police Department's Media Services office to provide the media with information regarding traffic safety issues. - Provide assistance to all Police Department Community Relations Officers regarding traffic safety issues in their community.
-Upon request, attend community meetings to address traffic safety issues. - Plan, coordinate, administer, and track DUI checkpoint, and DUI saturation patrol operational activities.
-This includes site assessment, equipment preparation, making necessary community contacts, and maintaining up to date files for tracking, analysis, and future court proceedings. - The CRO'S have an instrumental role in ensuring grants serve their intended purpose and continue to meet performance expectations.
-The CRO identifies, procures, and promotes grant opportunities in conjunction with the division command staff and division analyst.
-The CRO will also track and manage day-today grant field operations, which may include site assessment, equipment procurement, community contacts, staffing, scheduling, and any other activities deemed appropriate by the command staff.
-The CRO maintains on-going liaison with the division associate management analyst to ensure grant requirements are being met.
-If deemed appropriate by the command staff, the CRO may perform certain analytical responsibilities, which may include preparation and submission of grant paperwork, and grant oversight.
+- Schedule and conduct traffic safety lectures to high school driver's education classes, military safety stand-downs, senior citizen complexes, and other businesses and civic organizations or groups. - Maintain a written record of the number of presentations and the number of citizens attending each presentation. - Represent the Police Department to community traffic safety organizations. - Coordinate activities, focusing on National Traffic Safety (NTS) events such as 3D Month, Buckle-up America Week, and Child Passenger Safety Week with the California Highway Patrol. - Work with the Police Department's Media Services office to provide the media with information regarding traffic safety issues. - Assist all Police Department Community Relations Officers regarding traffic safety issues in their community.
+Upon request, attend community meetings to address traffic safety issues. - Assist the Grants, Mobility, and Special Projects Sergeant in planning, coordinating, administering, and tracking DUI checkpoints and DUI saturation patrol operational activities.
+The task includes site assessment, equipment preparation, making necessary community contacts, and maintaining up-to-date files for tracking, analysis, and future court proceedings.

+O The CROs have an instrumental role in ensuring grants serve their intended purpose and meet performance expectations.
+The CROs assist the Grants, Mobility, and Special Projects Sergeant by identifying and promoting grant opportunities in conjunction with the Division command staff and Division Analyst.
+The CRO maintains an on-going liaison with the Division Associate Management Analyst to ensure the fulfillment of grant requirements.
+If deemed appropriate by the command staff, the CRO may perform specific analytical responsibilities, including preparing and submitting grant paperwork and grant oversight.